OlympusDAO-Education/Documentation/using-the-website/bonds.md

 3. Type in the amount of SLP you would like to bond, then click "Approve" and sign the transaction.

 4. After the "Approve" transaction has been processed successfully, click "Bond" and sign the transaction.
+Voila, you have purchased your first SLP bond!

+#### DAI Bond

+1. Head to [Olympus website](http://olympusdao.finance/#/bondai).
+There are two tabs: "Bond" and "Redeem"; make sure "Bond" is selected.

+2. Type in the amount of DAI you would like to bond, then click "Approve" and sign the transaction.

-Voila, you have purchased your first bond!
+3. After the "Approve" transaction has been processed successfully, click "Bond" and sign the transaction.
+Voila, you have purchased your first DAI bond!

 **Note: The "Approve" transaction is only needed when bonding for the first time; subsequent bonding only requires you to perform the "Bond" transaction.**

-#### DAI Bond

 ## **How to Redeem**